Skip to main content

 4. Personalized Nudges to Care that Improve Healthcare

 Part of improving healthcare is delivering the right information at the right time, so people can make the most informed choices when it comes to their health.
 This can come in the form of text reminders for screenings and other appointments, article recommendations on healthcare websites that are personalized to their individual needs, and tips for leading a more active lifestyle delivered as an email newsletter, among others.
-“We know that personalized nudges help influence people’s behavior,” said Anil Bhatt, Elevance Health global chief information officer.
+“We know that personalized nudges help influence people’s behavior,” said Ratnakar Lavu, Elevance Health chief digital information officer.
 “That is why we are hyper-focused on building and delivering personalized healthcare, recommendations, and support.
 AI-driven personalization helps deliver that information when it matters the most — and at a scale that was previously not possible.”

 5. Meeting People Where They Are